(nye troe gli' ser in)

 HOW should this medicine be used?

-Talk to your doctor about how to use nitroglycerin tablets or spray to treat angina attacks.
+Talk to your doctor about how to use nitroglycerin tablets to treat angina attacks.
 Your doctor will probably tell you to sit down and take one dose of nitroglycerin when an attack begins.
 If your symptoms do not improve very much or if they worsen after you take this dose you may be told to call for emergency medical help right away.
 If your symptoms do not go away completely after you take the first dose, your doctor may tell you to take a second dose after 5 minutes have passed and a third dose 5 minutes after the second dose.
 Call for emergency medical help right away if your chest pain has not gone away completely 5 minutes after you take the third dose.

-Do not chew or swallow nitroglycerin tablets.
+Do not chew, crush, or swallow nitroglycerin sublingual tablets.
 Instead, place the tablet under your tongue or between your cheek and gum and wait for it to dissolve.
 You may feel burning or tingling in your mouth as the tablet dissolves.
 This is normal but is not a sign that the tablet is working.
 Do not be concerned that the tablet is not working if you do not feel the burning or tingling.

 Are there OTHER USES for this medicine?